sampsyo/home/_drafts/gator.md

 The bunny looks like this: the shading seems mostly right, but the invisible light seems to be rotating along with the model instead of staying put.

 The math is right, but the code has a *geometry bug*.
-The problem is that, when you translate geometric math into rendering code, you have to represent the abstract vectors as concrete arrays of floating-point numbers.
+The problem is that, when you translate geometric math into rendering code, you have to represent the abstract vectors as concrete tuples of floating-point numbers.
-When the math's $\mathit{fragPos}$ becomes the shader's `vPosition`, we need to decide on its *reference frame:* will it be local coordinates relative to the bunny itself, relative to the camera, or using some "absolute" coordinates for the whole scene?
+When the math's $\mathit{fragPos}$ becomes the shader's `vPosition`, we need to decide on its *reference frame:* will it be local coordinates relative to the bunny itself, relative to the camera, or using some absolute coordinates for the whole scene?
 We also need to pick a coordinate system, like ordinary Cartesian coordinates, polar coordinates, or the more graphics-specific system of [homogeneous coordinates][hom].

 The real problem here is that none of these choices show up in the type system.
-In GLSL, all our vectors are `vec3`s.
+In GLSL, all our vectors are [`vec3`s][glsl-type].
 There are several different reference frames at work here, but none of them show up in the programming language.
 GLSL is perfectly happy to add and subtract vectors that use completely different representations, yielding meaningless results.